mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 <!--METADATA_END-->

-This article describe the steps to install OpenShift cluster in an existing VPC with Local Zones subnets.
+This article describes the steps to install the OpenShift cluster in an existing VPC with Local Zones subnets.

 **Table Of Contents**: